logical/webtronix/README.md

-=Goal=
+GOAL:
 The schematic is the language of electronics.
-Webtronics exists to simplify posting of schematics and improve discussion of electronic circuits.
-It is an online circuit drawing program with a spice simulator.
-Javascript and SVG make editing schematics possible in a browser.Here are the objectives of the project.
+Webtronics exists to simplify posting of schematics and improve discussion of electronic circuits.The output is SVG so it will open in most browsers.
+It uses Emscripten compiled Gnucap to do simulation.

+I have big ideas for web based engineering tool and I would love to be part of a related project.
+I feel that free tools are a neccesity and open source and standardization have a great advantage.

 1.To create schematics that can easily be shared for discussion and improvements.